adunning/spring-harvest/geoffrey-bache-smith-spring-harvest.md

 | “Then as he drew with growing pain his breath
 | I looked, and saw a long, black barge that stole
 | Across the waters, like a wandering soul
-| Returned from the woeful realm, to view
+| Returnèd from the woeful realm, to view
 | The ancient haunts well-loved that once it knew.
 | And when it touched the shallows I did bear
 | The dying Arthur as he bade, and there